 It is important to know the difference between AMP and PWA, but you need to understand both go hand-to-hand.
 If you’re an “HTTPS” website owner, then you need the support of both the technologies to serve your visitors better, thus you need to study Google AMP vs PWA.

-With AMP, users get access to content quickly while PWA improves users experience and keeps them engaged.
-If we want to explain AMP and PWA in simpler terms, AMP is the waiter responsible for serving the food quickly while PWA is the cook preparing dishes that look appealing and taste delicious.
-Both the two new facilities PWA and AMP are added to the website development.
+With AMP, users get access to content quickly while PWA improves user experience and keeps them engaged.
+To explain in simpler terms, AMP is the waiter responsible for serving the food quickly while PWA is the cook preparing dishes that look appealing and taste delicious.
+Both the new facilities PWA and AMP are added for website development.

-The initial review may tell you that Progressive Web Apps is better than Accelerated Mobile Pages, but you should know that AMP cannot be ignored.
-This is because, there are hundreds of websites that users are visiting each day and they cannot keep apps of each one of them on their mobile phones.
-But, they need websites to load faster.
-And, that’s where the role of AMP comes into play.
+The initial review may tell you that Progressive Web Apps are better than Accelerated Mobile Pages, but you should know that AMP cannot be ignored.
+This is because, there are hundreds of websites that users are visiting each day, and they store all apps all on their mobile phones.
+But they need websites to load faster and, that’s where the role of AMP comes into play.
 Almost 92% of users give up on a site if they find signing up difficult or lengthy.
-One tap sign in or auto sign in is possible with Credential Manager API and one tap check out is possible with Web Payments API.
+One tap sign in or auto sign in is possible with Credential Manager API (Application Programming Interface) and one tap check out is possible with Web Payments API.

 It has continuously been noticed that Google is giving extra preference to AMP.
 Recently, Google has come up with a new visual content “Snapchat-like Media Content”.
 This content format is based on AMP and is very much similar to stories feature of Snapchat.
-This new Google AMP initiative, named as “Stamp”, where ‘St’ stands for stories and it is based on AMP for faster loading of pages.
+This new Google AMP initiative, named as “Stamp”, where ‘St’ stands for stories, is based on AMP for faster loading of pages.

 Washington Post – an Ideal example of both AMP and PWA Adoption

 Let’s take the example of Washington Post- a renowned news agency to see how they have improved their website and upgraded their user-experience with AMP and PWA combination.
-Initially when they transformed their website into a responsive mobile site, their speed was 3500 ms. They then adopted AMP mechanism to reduce the page load time to 1200 ms and it was further reduced to 400 ms with AMP CDN technology.
-The result, a huge difference in searches, which was 35% before AMP has reached a 63% after AMP adoption.
+Initially, when they transformed their website into a responsive mobile site, their speed was 3500 ms. They then adopted AMP mechanism to reduce the page load time to 1200 ms and it was further reduced to 400 ms with AMP CDN technology.
+As a result, there is a huge difference in searches from 35% has reached 63% after adopting AMP.
 As a news delivery organization relying on third-party content submission, they then shifted to Washington Post PWA and Social Workers to reduce the site burden.
 With the PWA adoption their pages were updated as fast as possible allowing users to surf the website without any interruption.

 Now, Google is paying attention towards turning the readers into paid traffic.
 Here the news publishers will not have to pay to advertisers for their news articles.
 From now on, Google will search for potential subscribers through AMP webpages, who are willing to pay for recent updates.
-No such initiatives have been taken by Google by utilizing the PWA technology.
-So, in Google AMP vs PWA, AMP is still a winner.
+No such initiatives have benefited Google while utilizing the PWA technology.
+Therefore, AMP is still the best option for Google.